 "Hide it (the red gemstone) under thy cloak, say’st thou?
 Why, it will gleam through the holes, and make thee look like a jack-o’lantern!"

 Most places nowadays no longer have guys who go around with lanterns watching over a community.
 So we consider a Jack-o’-Lantern to be a pumpkin with a face cut out and a candle put inside it to light it up.
 In the US, we make them for Halloween.

 This article was posted on Monday, November 1st, 2010 at 6:11 pm and is filed under Countries & Cultures, Customs and Traditions, England, English, Halloween, Holidays Around the World, Jack-o'-Lantern, Languages, Scotland, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.